 About

 This section comes right after the header and usually contains work experience, industries, and skills.
-That is, everything you haven't or have already written in other sections (see below for the utility of repetition).
-But there are tricks that help you stand out:
+This means it covers things you have or haven't mentioned elsewhere (look below for why repeating information can be useful).
+However, there are tricks that help you stand out:

 Compare these two profiles.
 The first one shows the facts, the second one doesn't give us anything useful: